 In this article, we’ll explore how to integrate Kandji with Slack in a few simple steps—helping your team minimize context switching, strengthen device compliance, and stay ahead of potential issues.

-Benefits of Connecting Kandji with Slack
+Benefits of Connecting Kandji With Slack

 The integration delivers real-time alerts from Apple devices directly to Slack.
 Enforcement actions, such as locking or erasing devices, still occur in Kandji, but the alerts ensure that nothing gets missed.